 7 Daily Habits That Are Ruining Your Eyesight

-Our vision is probably our most valued sense.
-Without it, we wouldn’t be able to do some of the things we enjoy most like driving, watching TV, reading, painting, and more.
+Sight might be considered our most-used sense.
+If you don’t believe us, try to think of the steps in your daily routine that don’t include sight.
+Pretty difficult, right?
+Clearly, vision is essential to our everyday lives.
 However, it’s also a sense we often forget needs sharpening.
 Beyond doing things to actively improve your vision, though, like taking supplements or implementing eye exercises, there are a lot of things you do that may actually be damaging your vision.
-A lot of our daily lives pose a threat to healthy vision, but these seven eyesight habits are the most common and most easily avoidable!
+Much of our daily tasks and routines threaten healthy vision, but these seven eyesight habits are the most common and most easily avoidable!

 1. Eye Makeup

-Eye makeup is the one type of makeup we’re always told to throw out after a few months (typically three to four months), whether the mascara tube, eye shadow container or eye liner stick is finished.
+Eye makeup is the one type of makeup we should throw out every three or four months, whether the mascara tube, eye shadow container or eyeliner stick is finished.
 The reason for this is that natural bacteria found around the eye will be transferred to the eye makeup and continue to manifest, increasing your risk of infection.

 The most commonly used eye makeup is mascara.
 It is most associated with eye infections because the wand comes in direct contact with potential bacteria.
 To minimize risk, you should do the following: